-Centres who matched their annotation to the writing key accurately, and who acknowledged and awarded marks where there was evidence that a skill was being incrementally developed, were the most accurate in the marking of this task.
+Centres who matched their annotation to the Writing key accurately, and who acknowledged and awarded marks where there was evidence that a skill was being incrementally developed, were the most accurate in the marking of this task.
 These centres often include the Writing Assessment grid alongside the task.
 Moderators found the addition of this grid, where it had been supplied, very useful in helping to confirm the centre's standards.

 However, there were some issues, where centres had not yet adjusted to using the new assessment grids.
 Where centres were less successful, moderators reported either a lack of annotation linked to the specific criteria in the grid, or a lack of consistency between evidence and marks awarded.
 Subsequently, this made it more difficult for teachers to pinpoint the band and subsequently the mark that should be awarded.
-There were also some instances where students were heavily penalised for minor errors which is not in line with the best fit nature of the mark scheme.
 In addition, the moderation team also reported a few instances where centres had not identified the AO5 and AO6 marks separately.
 This made it difficult for the moderator to advise the centre on where they may have misinterpreted the mark scheme.
+For AO6, there seemed to be some misunderstanding of the definition of CVC, High Frequency, CVCC/CCVC/CVVC and common polysyllabic words that led to some students being under-rewarded.